shell-pool/shpool/README.md

 from the terminal being re-attached to.
 This could be useful if you wish to have more context than a single screenful of text.
-Note that n cannot exceed the value of the `output_spool_lines` configuration option, but it defaults to 10,000, so you likely won't need to change it unless you wish to restore very large amounts of text.
-You can choose this option by adding
+Note that n cannot exceed the value of the `output_spool_lines` configuration option, but it defaults to the value of the lines option, so you likely won't need to change it.

 ```
 session_restore_mode = { lines = n }